JS7 implements resilience at the following levels:

 - Agents receive Workflow configurations and the Daily Plan from a Controller and know when to run orders.
 Agents therefore work semi-autonomously within the limits of being assigned the relevant workflow instructions.

-Redundancy is provided by clustering the components for automated fail-over as follows:
+Redundancy and restart capability is provided by clustering the JS7 products for automated fail-over as follows:

 - The JOC Cockpit can be operated for an active-passive cluster with one active instance and any number of passive instances.